i3inc-panacea2-1/panacea/README.md

     }
     else
     {
-        // there is billing available.
+        // there is no billing available.
 Just play immediately player.Play();
     }
 }